-The second Young Leaders Conference—sponsored by the Swiss Bank Corporation, Nestlé, and Swissair—was the only conference to be based in two locations: Thun and Vevey.
+The second Young Leaders Conference—sponsored by the Swiss Bank Corporation, Nestlé, and Swissair—was the one of two conferences to be based in two locations (the other being the Class of 2017).
+Participants from the Class of 1991 enjoyed experiencing the cities of Thun and Vevey.
 Thirty-three participants, some of whom had been nominated by then-senator from Tennessee Al Gore, then-governor of California Pete Wilson, David Gergen, George Voinovich, Connie Mack, Steve Forbes, and Ted Kennedy, met in Switzerland for ten days.
 The conference would be held again twice in Thun (classes of 1995 and 2007), and three times in Vevey (classes of 1999, 2004, and 2011).

 Follow this link to see all members of the Class of 1991